jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the domain name in question by CAA records.
+Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the Domain Name in question by CAA records.

-Domain name holders SHOULD verify that the CAs they authorize to issue certificates for their domain names employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.
+Domain Name holders SHOULD verify that the CAs they authorize to issue certificates for their Domain Names employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.

-Such controls are most appropriately determined by the domain name holder and the authorized CA(s) directly and are thus out of scope of this document.
+Such controls are most appropriately determined by the Domain Name holder and the authorized CA(s) directly and are thus out of scope of this document.

 ##  Suppression or Spoofing of CAA Records

-Suppression of the CAA record or insertion of a bogus CAA record could enable an attacker to obtain a certificate from an issuer that was not authorized to issue for that domain name.
+Suppression of the CAA record or insertion of a bogus CAA record could enable an attacker to obtain a certificate from an Issuer that was not authorized to issue for that Domain Name.

-Where possible, issuers SHOULD perform DNSSEC validation to detect missing or modified CAA record sets.
+Where possible, Issuers SHOULD perform DNSSEC validation to detect missing or modified CAA record sets.

-In cases where DNSSEC is not deployed for a corresponding domain name, an issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
+In cases where DNSSEC is not deployed for a corresponding Domain Name, an Issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
 For example, all portions of the DNS lookup process SHOULD be performed against the authoritative name server.
 Data cached by third parties MUST NOT be relied on but MAY be used to